Emergence of unique hues from sparse coding of color in natural scenes: Methods

 We constructed a large dataset of simulated LMS activations in response to natural images by combining five calibrated LMS and hyperspectral datasets, the details of which are provided in Table~\ref{table:dataset}.
 The collated dataset contains over 225 million LMS activations arising from 503 images.
 The motivation behind combining datasets is that it allows for a more diverse sampling of visual environments and reduces potential biases from any single camera, environmental setting, or selection bias of the investigator.
 The hyperspectral datasets were converted to cone responses using the ten-degree cone fundamentals from \cite{stockman2000spectral}.

 We eliminated from the dataset any images that contain man-made objects.
 We removed these images because the colors of man-made objects could inherit the very biases in human color perception that we seek to study, which would confound our results.
 That said, even scenes of only naturalistic objects could contain biases of what the photographer thought was worth photographing.
 It is hard to rule out this bias and could be present in any dataset.
-Additionally, only the `naturalistic' category of images from the Barcelona dataset \cite{parraga2009new} were used, and the gray sphere in the left portion of each image was removed by cropping out the leftmost 200 pixels.
+Additionally, only images in the `naturalistic' category from the Barcelona dataset \cite{parraga2009new} were used, and the gray sphere in the left portion of each image was removed by cropping out the leftmost 200 pixels.
+We did not include the large simulated LMS cone natural image dataset of~\cite{tkavcik2011natural} as its PCA-summarized statistics were substantially different from the other datasets.
+Understanding the reasons for this and its implications deserves additional study.

 With the exception of the Kyoto dataset, all of the calibrated LMS datasets are proportional to linear cone absorbances and can be thought of as cone photon isomerizations, which will be nonlinearly transformed to cone outputs.
 Following Doi \textit{et al.}~\cite{doi2003spatiochromatic} (see also~\cite{wachtler2007cone}), the transform from absorbance $v$ to nonlinear response $r$ is modeled using an exponential saturation function $r=1-e^{-kv}$ as proposed by Baylor \textit{et al.}~\cite{baylor1987spectral}.
 Interestingly, this function describes the cumulative density function of the exponential distribution $p(v)=ke^{-k\,v}$, which is the maximum entropy distribution for a nonnegative variable $v$ with mean $1/k$.
 We observed that cone absorbance distributions for a given image often resemble an exponential distribution, with $k$ varying with cone type and illumination level.
 Therefore, by setting $k$ equal to the inverse mean, $1/\langle v_i \rangle$, where $i \in \{L,M,S\}$ denotes a particular cone type, an approximately uniform distribution over $[0,1]$ will be produced on the cone outputs.
 (A similar line of reasoning was used by Laughlin to derive the optimal nonlinear response function for neurons in the fly visual system~\cite{laughlin1981simple}).
 Moreover, this choice of $k$ effectively applies von Kries adaptation to the images, in which each cone type’s response is rescaled independently according to its mean~\cite{wyszecki2000color}.
 Mathematically, the transformation from linear cone inputs $v_i$ to nonlinear outputs $r_i$ is as follows: